antoniogiacomelli/RK0/README.md

 **RK*0*** is a lean but feature-rich, highly deterministic Real-Time Kernel for deeply embedded solutions.

+_RK0_ is not a 'minimal RTOS', because it is neither miminal nor an RTOS.
+It is a kernel; or a real-time executive.
-What distinguishes _RK0_ is its oriented for making WCET analysable as straightforward as possible and enforce predictability through semantics and optmising for the worst-case.
+Targeting firm real-time applications, it is oriented for making WCET analysable as straightforward as possible.

+The way to achieve that was  enforcing predictability through semantics, optimise for worst-case over a disciplined, scheduler-centred design.

-This gave birth to  features as rich as fully priority transitive inheritance on mutexes and dual programming support paradigm (including priority-driven message-passing), on the top of a strictly disciplined scheduler-centred design.
-Its target applications are firm real-time systems.
+This gave birth to  features as rich as [fully priority transitive inheritance on mutexes](https://kernel0.org/2026/01/12/transitive-priority-inheritance-on-mutexes/) and dual programming support paradigm [including priority-driven message-passing](https://antoniogiacomelli.github.io/RK0/#ports_synchronous_client_server_procedure_call).
+It is supposed to be modular,
+composable and transparent.
+The core features are minimal.
+Some apparently too high-level features for a kernel find its reason because they enforce policy to solve real use-cases.

 * [RK0 Docbook](https://antoniogiacomelli.github.io/RK0/) Service descriptions, Usage Patterns, Design Internals

 * [RK0 Wiki](https://github.com/antoniogiacomelli/RK0/wiki) QEMU setup, Reference projects for download (Nucleo boards)

 * [RK0 Blog](https://kernel0.org/blog/) provides some quick complementary reads.

 ---